severalnines/docs/troubleshooting.rst

 	$ service cmon stop
 	$ CMON_DEBUG=1 cmon -d

 CMON will enable LOG_DEBUG messages and print detailed information on the screen (stdout) as well as ``/var/log/cmon.log`` or ``/var/log/cmon_{cluster ID}.log``.
 Press ``Ctrl + C`` to terminate the process.
-In certain cases, the CMON  output might be needed to get insight on the problem.
+In some cases, this type of CMON output might be needed to get insight of the problem.

 Debugging ClusterControl UI
 +++++++++++++++++++++++++++

-To enable ClusterControl UI debug, SSH into the ClusterControl node and adjust following values inside ``{wwwroot}/clustercontrol/app/Config/core.php``:
+To enable ClusterControl UI debug, SSH into the ClusterControl node and modify the following values inside ``{wwwroot}/clustercontrol/app/Config/core.php``:

 .. code-block:: php